jacarvalho/pos_tag_neurons/concept_neuron/README.txt

 This folder contains the necessary files to train the logistic regression classifiers to find concept neurons.

 Files / Directories:
     - concept_neuron.py: trains one-vs-all logistic regression classifiers to find concept neurons
     - concept_neuron_accuracy.py: computes the overall accuracy of all classifiers to get general metrics (accuracy, precision, recall) about the dataset

     - process_log_file_to_html.py: converts the log files generate by the classifiers into html tables

     - data: holds the data used to train the classifiers

     - results: holds the train classifiers for each experiment

 How to run:
     - Train the classifiers (redirect always the stdout to a log file):
         - python3 concept_neuron.py --help | tee log.txt
+    - For instance, for a model previously trained and stored in ./save:
+        - python3 concept_neuron.py --save_dir=./save
+                                    --data_file=./data/wikitext/input_250_lines.txt
+                                    --group_tags